9P9/Nitro-Sniper-v2/README.md

 <li>First get your token and put it into the Reciever and Tokens File (The token file can have more than one within it whereas the reciever must only have one)
 <li>Extract the exe from the leecher rar</li>
 <li>If the program doesn't run you must intall Node.js https://nodejs.org/en/</li>
-<li> Install all the packages with "npm i" into powershell.
+<li> Install all the packages with the install bat.
 <li> Then Run the command npm i discord.js@11.6.2 (You have to use an older version as they stopped self bots working on new updates)
 <li>Run the program and it should now be all done, just leave it running and it should give you free nitro</li>